 The DOF provides population estimates for each jurisdiction, shown in Table 2-1.
 Analyzing population change can help assess where there may be a need for new housing and services.
+The population in Suisun City has grown 12.05 percent between 2000 and 2021, from 88,642 to 101,286 residents.
+This resulted in an average annual growth of 0.6 percent.
 As of 2021, more than half the total countywide population were residing in the three most populated jurisdictions (Fairfield, Vallejo, and Vacaville).
 Rio Vista had the smallest population and Suisun City, Benicia, Dixon and unincorporated County were in the middle.
 The countywide average annual growth was 0.7 percent between 2000 and 2021.
 The city with the greatest average annual population changes from 2000 to 2021 was also the smallest city, Rio Vista, with a 5.6-percent increase.
 Fairfield and Dixon were second and third, with 1.2 and 0.9 percent average annual growth, respectively.